alex-karpenko/git-events-runner/docs/intro/quick-start.md

 Please refer to [detailed](../resources/sources.md) documentation to create more sophisticated resources with different security and transport options.

+> All scripts and manifests for this quick start example can be found in the `docs/examples` folder.

 ## Action

 Our example task is to upgrade...